Sputnik V COVID-19 vaccine: In Russia

-Outside Russia
+Outside of Russia

 Russia is pursuing deals to supply its vaccine abroad.

 According to the Russian Direct Investment Fund, they had received orders for more than 1.2 billion doses of the vaccine as of December 2020.
 Over 50 countries had made requests for doses, with supplies for the global market being produced by partners in India, Brazil, China, South Korea, Hungary, and other countries.
 In August 2020, according to the Russian authorities, there were at least 20 countries that wanted to obtain the vaccine.

 The Israeli Hadassah Medical Center signed a commercial memorandum of understanding to obtain 1.5–3 million doses.

 Argentina agreed to buy 25 million doses of Russia's COVID-19 vaccine, subject to its clearing clinical trials; the vaccine was registered and approved in Argentina in late December 2020.
 The Brazilian state of Bahia signed an agreement to conduct Phase III clinical trials of the Sputnik V vaccine and planned to buy 50 million doses to market in northeastern Brazil.

 On 21 January 2021, Argentine president Alberto Fernández became the first Latin American leader to be inoculated with Sputnik V, shortly after it was approved for use in the country.
 Two months after being vaccinated he developed fever and headache, and tested positive for COVID-19.
 He was asymptomatic ten days later, was discharged from medical treatment subject to medical follow-up as usual for former COVID-19 patients, and resumed his normal activities.

 According to The New York Times sources, in February 2021, Israel agreed to finance a supply of the Sputnik V vaccine to Syria in order to secure the release of an Israeli civilian held in Syria.

 Due to the delay in shipping of doses from Italy and the European Union, San Marino imported doses of the Sputnik V vaccine (not approved by the EMA) and started a mass vaccination on 28 February of its healthcare workers.

-April 14, 2021, Armenia agreed with Russia on purchase of 1 million doses of coronavirus vaccines Sputnik V. This was the decision of Armenian health minister Anahit Avanesyan.
+14 April 2021, Armenia agreed with Russia on purchase of 1 million doses of coronavirus vaccines Sputnik V. This was the decision of Armenian health minister Anahit Avanesyan.
 The Armenian authorities have begun negotiations with Russia on the production of the Sputnik V coronavirus vaccine.
-Head of the Armenian Ministry of Health Anahit Avanesyan stated this at a press conference on March 12, 2021.
+Head of the Armenian Ministry of Health Anahit Avanesyan stated this at a press conference on 12 March 2021.